TedCart/TicTacToe/README.md

 The live game can be found at this link: https://tedcart.github.io/TicTacToe/index.html

 ## Technologies Used

   - Bootstrap
   - HTML
   - SCSS
   - Javascript
-  - AJAX requests
+  - AJAX
-  - breakpoints
+  - Breakpoints
-  - elbow grease (est. 1934)
+  - Elbow grease (est. 1934)